nauyan/Segmentation/README.md

 ![DeepLabV3 Architecture](https://miro.medium.com/max/1590/1*R7tiLxyeHYHMXTGJIanZiA.png)

-## Trained Weights
+## Pre-Trained Models
-The trained weights can be downloaded from [google drive](https://drive.google.com/file/d/1uTFPece1j-9dUhNvFB3w_FNODzhmx5ql/view).
+The Pre-Trained models can be downloaded from [google drive](https://drive.google.com/file/d/1uTFPece1j-9dUhNvFB3w_FNODzhmx5ql/view).

 ## Installation
 To get this repo work please install all the dependencies using the command below: